rujiawang329/DQEvaluator/README.md

 This software and associated documentation are for academic research and personal learning only.

 ### Terms of Use
-- Permitted: Personal learning, academic research, non-commercial sharing and use
+- Permitted: Personal learning, academic research, non-commercial sharing and use, code contributions through pull requests
 - Prohibited: Any commercial use, including but not limited to: sales, rental, commercial services, etc.
 - Required:
-  1. Written permission must be obtained from the author before any use
-  2. Any academic work using this software must properly cite it as follows:
+  1. Any academic work using this software must properly cite it as follows:
      ```
      @misc{dqevaluator2024,
        author = {Wang, Rujia},